silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 headers both from static assets (usually configured through `.htaccess`), as well as dynamic SilverStripe responses configured through the [Controller Policy module](https://github.com/silverstripe/silverstripe-controllerpolicy).

-If you opted for the Premium Managed Service you get readonly access to the Incapsula web-based dashboard incl. metrics.
+If you opted for the Premium Managed Service you get readonly access to the Incapsula web-based dashboard including metrics.
 The CWP operations team remains responsible for changing configuration there.
 Please see the [site performance settings](https://incapsula.zendesk.com/hc/en-us/articles/200627760-Site-performance-settings) in the Incapsula docs for more information.

 If you haven't opted for the [Premium Managed Service](https://www.cwp.govt.nz/features/optional-extras/), requests to change Incapsula settings need to go through the [CWP Service Desk](https://www.cwp.govt.nz/service-desk/new-request/).
 These changes only apply to your production environment.
 Other environments like Test or UAT share a common CWP configuration